Johnny Depp: The Fate Of Jack Sparrow And The Weight Of Recent Drama On Star’s Career

 — The Cut (@TheCut) January 4, 2017

 As the Daily Mail reported, Johnny Depp accused Heard of attempting to extend her 15 minutes of fame by asking the Pirates of the Caribbean star for more money, after he was ordered to pay the actress $7 million.
-Amber, likewise, has accused Depp of purposely dragging out the divorce, himself, and has stated that she simply wants to be done with the marriage entirely.
+Amber, likewise, has accused Depp of purposely dragging out the divorce himself and has stated that she simply wants to be done with the marriage entirely.